 Soledad House will help you focus on preventing relapse prevention with extended care, aftercare programs, sober living, and alumni programs.
 These will help to build your solid foundation for recovery.
 They also offer a buffer as you reintegrate into the real world.
 You will sharpen your toolkit and building blocks for strong communication, conflict management, and self-awareness.
 You will also develop a strong support network that you can continue to lean on as you maintain sobriety.

 Your Soledad House professional will help you assess the severity of your addiction when considering the best types of therapies to achieve and maintain sobriety.
 If you have a more severe addiction, then you may also experience withdrawal signs and symptoms of greater intensity than someone with a mild addiction.
 Without MAT services and the support of highly educated and experienced professionals, these withdrawal signs and symptoms may become difficult to manage, leading to relapse.

 Although overcoming addiction is challenging, MAT can help.
-When combined with therapy, peer support groups, and relapse prevention skills training, MAT can help you achieve your sobriety and recovery goals.
+When combined with therapy, peer support groups, and relapse prevention skills training, medication assisted treatment can help you achieve your sobriety and recovery goals.
 Our caring and compassionate treatment team will help you take the first steps towards lasting wellness.

 Contact us today to learn more about medication assisted treatment benefits and our personalized addiction treatment programs in our safe, supportive space for women to recover.